victor-gil-sepulveda/pyRMSD/README.md

     > python build.py --cuda single/double

 The build.py script is the most versatile way to compile pyRMSD and will work in almost all situations.
-With this script one can build x86 and x64 distributions with enabled CUDA calculators if the --cuda flag is used (followed by **single** or **double** depending on the precission of the floating point operations you want to use / your GPU allows).
+With this script one can build x86 and x64 distributions with enabled CUDA calculators if the --cuda flag is used (followed by **single** or **double** depending on the precision of the floating point operations you want to use / your GPU allows).
 There is more information about the build.py script [here](#build_linux).

 ###Windows